 The UCLA Medical Weight Management Program, previously known as the Risk Factor Obesity Clinic (RFO), has been UCLA's distinguished weight loss center for more than 45 years.
 The Weight Management Program was one of the first university programs to research very low-calorie diets (VLCDs) in the treatment of obesity.
 It started under the leadership David Heber, MD, PhD and Morton H. Maxwell, MD, and has continued to grow since then.

 Our program features a multidisciplinary team of experienced physicians, nurse practitioners, registered dietitians, clinical psychologists and therapists who are passionate about weight management.
 We utilize a combination of dietary, physical activity and behavioral lifestyle changes, which are individually tailored to fit each individual’s weight loss goals.
+The UCLA Medical Weight Management Program was described by the US News and World Report as "one of the most thorough weight management programs in the country."

 Many programs focus on the simplistic view of “calories in and calories out,” but we understand that there is much more to weight loss.
 Weight is affected by genetic, metabolic, psychosocial, environmental and behavioral factors, among others.
 Therefore, we approach each patient as an individual, and try to best understand each person’s unique medical, social and environmental history when developing a comprehensive weight loss plan.